 There are four different types of clubfeet:

-- A positional clubfoot is a normal foot that was held in an abnormal position in utero.
-The bony alignment is normal and the foot is usually corrected by stretching or casting.
+- Positional clubfoot is a normal foot that was held in an abnormal position in the womb.
+The bony alignment is normal, and the foot is usually corrected by stretching or casting.

-- A teratologic clubfoot is associated with neurologic disorders such as spina bifida.
+- Teratologic clubfoot is associated with neurological disorders such as spina bifida.
 It almost always requires surgery, although casting does help stretch the soft tissues in preparation for surgery.

-- A congenital clubfoot is a foot with abnormal bony deformity present at birth but not associated with any neuromuscular cause or syndrome.
+- Congenital clubfoot is a foot with abnormal bony deformity present at birth that is not associated with any neuromuscular cause or syndrome.

 The majority of feet can be corrected in this manner.
 If casting is successful, the foot will then be held in either a plastic brace, or a corrective shoe and bar to maintain the correction until the child begins to walk.